efinlay24/personal/lukes-pc/notes.md

 - Ran Windows memory check
   - No errors detected
+  - Also checked what memory slots the sticks were installed in on the motherboard compared to what [the manual recommended](https://www.msi.com/Motherboard/MPG-X570-GAMING-PLUS/support#manual)
+  - Already in the correct slots so didn't try swapping them out or anything

 - Disabled "restart on crash" Windows setting
   - Thought maybe blue screen with error info was being hidden by auto-restart